stippi/voice-assistant/README.md

 To get a client ID, you need to register an application on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).

 As website, specify `http://localhost:5173`.
-As redirect URL, also specify `http://localhost:5173/spotify-callback`.
+As redirect URL, specify `http://localhost:5173/spotify-callback`.

 When enabling the Spotify integration, you will be redirected to a Spotify login page where you also need to give Voice Assistant (or however you named your app in the Spotify developer dashboard) the requested permissions.
 In addition, the embedded playback streaming capabilities work only for Spotify Premium users, since the Web Playback SDK requires a Premium account.